 Hail Damage and How to Find It

-Hail damage accounts for hundreds of millions of dollars in insurance claim roof work each year, but you don’t have to be an adjuster to spot it if you know what to look for.
-Hail damage on a roof can be detected by searching across multiple planes of a roof for places where the composite material on your shingles has been knocked off partially.
+Hail damage accounts for hundreds of millions of dollars in insurance claim roof work each year.
+You don’t have to be an adjuster to spot it if you know what to look for.
+Hail damage on a roof can be detected by searching across multiple planes of your roof for places where the composite material on your shingles has been partially knocked off.

 How to Spot Water Damage from a Leaky Roof

-When the integrity of a roof is compromised by wind or hail damage, you can be sure that you will have a leaky roof at some point.
+When the integrity of a roof is compromised by wind or hail, a leaky roof is sure to follow.

 Inspecting the insulation of your attic, particularly where beams meet at any point, is an excellent way to spot any trouble areas before they soak through and become much more expensive to repair or replace.